ardentfiery/drowsiness_detection/README.md

 # drowsiness_detection_cnn
-Project for our 3rd year minor defense created by our team of: me and Sabina Thapa ( https://github.com/SABINAKSHETTRY )
+Project for our 3rd-year minor defense created by me and my friend Kapil Kunwar ( https://github.com/undef125 )

 # Dataset
-1) For eyes: dataset is custom
+1) For eyes: the dataset is custom
-2) For yawn: dataset is mixture of images from kaggle and collected by us
+2) For yawn: the dataset is a mixture of images from Kaggle collected by us

 # Processing dataset
-1) image are gathered and the ROI is cropped from images and then splitted manually for test and train
+1) image are gathered and the ROI is cropped from images and then split manually for test and train
 2) Then data augmentation is performed to increase the number of images

 # Model
 CNN model as:
 1) Convolution layer
-    It consist of 3 2D convolution layer and used MaxPooling
+    It consists of 3 2D convolution layers and used MaxPooling
 2) Flatten layer:
-    Output from convolution layer is fed to flatten layer
+    Output from the convolution layer is fed to flatten layer
 3) Fully connected layer:
-    It consist of 3 layers.
-First one is input layer where the output from flatten layer is fed Second one is hidden layer and the last one output layer as sigmoid as activation function which gives result in between 0 and 1
+    It consists of 3 layers.
+The first one is the input layer where the output from flatten layer is fed The second one is the hidden layer and the last one output layer as sigmoid as an activation function which gives results between 0 and 1

 # How To Run
 1) Git clone repo using
     ```sh
     https://github.com/undef125/drowsiness_detection_cnn.git
     ```
-2) Change directory to our project:
+2) Change the directory to our project:
     ```sh
     cd drowsiness_detection_cnn
     ```